astropy/astroquery/docs/gemini/gemini.rst

 Additional search terms are available as optional arguments to the `~astroquery.gemini.ObservationsClass.query_criteria` call.
 These all have default values of None, in which case they will not be considered during the search.

-The full API is in the api documentation, but some examples are the instrument used, such as GMOS-N, the observation_type, such as BIAS, and the program ID.
+Some examples of available search fields are the instrument used, such as GMOS-N, the observation_type, such as BIAS, and the program ID.
+For a complete list of available search fields, see `~astroquery.gemini.ObservationsClass.query_criteria`

 .. code-block:: python